runpod-workers/mock-worker/README.md

 {"input":
     {
         "mock_return": "Anything here will be returned as the output of the worker.", "mock_delay": 0, // The number of seconds to wait before returning output, raising error or crashing.
+If generator is enabled, this is the delay between each yeild.
         "mock_progress": {
             "updates": [],  // A list of progress updates to send back to the RunPod API.
             "wait_time": 0 // The number of seconds to wait before sending a progress update.